jreichert/dotfiles/Readme.md

 ## Creating Updates

-dotbare auomatically tracks any changes to files that are already included in this repo.
+dotbare automatically tracks any changes to files that are already included in this repo.
 After you have made any changes, you can push them using normal git syntax (git add, commit, push, etc.) just by typing `dotbare` instead of `git` (ex: `dotbare add .gitconfig`).
 Adding new dotfiles is _usually_ as simple as doing `dotbare add [filename]`, however see caveats below about adding files